Stock market today: Wall Street slips again as rally runs out of steam

 NEW YORK (AP) — Wall Street is retreating a bit more Wednesday as its five-week rally loses momentum.

-The S&P 500 was 0.4% lower in early trading.
+The S&P 500 was 0.4% lower in midday trading.
 It’s on pace for a third straight pullback after rallying last week to its highest level in more than a year.
-The Dow Jones Industrial Average was down 139 points, or 0.4%, at 33,914, as of 9;45 a.m.
-Eastern time, while the Nasdaq composite was 0.5% lower.
+The Dow Jones Industrial Average was down 9 points, or less than 0.1%, at 34,044, as of 11 a.m.
+Eastern time, while the Nasdaq composite was 1.2% lower.

-The main event for the day is likely to be testimony on Capitol Hill from Federal Reserve Chair Jerome Powell.
-The Fed has been at the center of Wall Street's movements for more than a year, as the central bank tries to get the worst inflation in generations under control.

-The S&P 500 has rallied roughly 14% this year amid hopes that inflation is coming down quickly enough for the Fed to stop hiking interest rates soon, which could allow the economy to avoid falling into a long-expected recession.
+The S&P 500 has been on a tear this year and rallied nearly 14% amid hopes that inflation is coming down quickly enough for the Federal Reserve to stop hiking interest rates soon, which could allow the economy to avoid falling into a long-expected recession.
 But some analysts say stock prices have run too far, too fast when inflation has remained stubbornly high and the Fed may have to keep rates higher for longer.
-A cadre of stocks in the artificial-intelligence industry have soared to particularly dizzying heights.

-The Fed indicated last week that many of its policymakers are expecting to raise rates twice more this year, which would be more than many traders are expecting.
-In prepared testimony for his appearance before a House committee Wednesday, Powell said, “Inflation pressures continue to run high, and the process of getting inflation back down to 2% has a long way to go.”
+Fed Chair Jerome Powell said Wednesday that "the process of getting inflation back down to 2% has a long way to go."
+He said the Fed is likely to slow down its rate increases after hiking them at a furious rate since early last year but that a couple more may still be on the way.

+“Given how far we’ve come, it may make sense to move rates higher but to do so at a more moderate pace,” he said in testimony before a House of Representatives committee.
+He likened it to slowing down from 75 miles per hour on a highway to 50 and then even slower as the destination nears.

 High rates have already helped cause three high-profile failures in the U.S. banking system.
 And the industry remains under pressure, even after the federal government acted quickly to provide support.